basho/basho_docs/source/languages/en/riakcs/cookbooks/multibag.md

 A bag is a set of clusters linked together via [[Multi-Datacenter Replication|Multi Data Center Replication v3 Architecture]] \(MDC).
 Without MDC support, a bag consists of a single cluster.
 With MDC support, however, a bag can consist of several linked clusters.
-When objects are stored in Riak CS with multibag support, you can target specific bags by tagging objects with a bag ID.
+You can assign bags **weights** that determine the likelihood that objects, blocks, and manifests will be stored there.
+For example, if you expect to use one bag more heavily than another you can increase the weight of that bag using the interface described in [[Riak CS Command-line Tools]].

 ## The Master Bag